-- (i) testing with the sector the market for any support offers which could be provided on a commercial basis; - (ii) approaching other government departments for funding for support relevant to their remit; - (iii) use of LGA reserves to fund support offers; - (iv) a mixture of the above. - 9.
+- 8.2. approaching other government departments for funding for support relevant to their remit; - 8.3. use of LGA reserves to fund support offers; - 8.4. a mixture of the above. - 9.
 It is proposed that further, prioritised action will focus in the first instance on workforce capacity challenges related to children's social workers.
-Work is underway to develop costed proposals to resource the following actions: - (i) commission research to identify local authorities' requirements for children's social workers into the medium term and quantify the current and projected gap; - (ii) conducting the Employer Healthcheck survey to improve children's social worker retention (discussions are underway with potential co-funders). - 10.
+Work is underway to develop costed proposals to resource the following actions: - 9.1. commission research to identify local authorities' requirements for children's social workers into the medium term and quantify the current and projected gap: - 9.2. conducting the Employer Healthcheck survey to improve children's social worker retention (discussions are underway with potential co-funders). - 10.
 The LGA is also discussing plans for the promotion of children's social work as a career with Social Work England and other partners and will consider if any additional activity is required on this or any related joint projects.
 A verbal update will be given at the meeting. - 11.
-Additionally, the LGA is being funded as part of the sector support programme to work with CIPFA to develop a workforce plan for finance teams within local authorities.
+Additionally, the LGA is being funded as part of the sector support programme to work with CIPFA to develop a workforce plan for finance teams within local authorities. - 12.
+Resources Board considered this report at its meeting on 12th July, and was asked to agree proposed additional content to be included in submissions for Autumn/ Spring statements/ budgets in relation to workforce resourcing, set out in para 9.32 of Appendix A. A verbal update on feedback from the Resources Board will be given at the meeting.